b1d0ws/encryptor_cesar-zenit-vinegere/README.md

-# cifrador_cesar-zenit-polar
+# encryptor_cesar-zenit-vinegere
-Um simples cifrador/decifrador de criptografias antigas (César, Zenit Polar e Vinegère)
+A simple encryption/decryption of old encryptions (Caesar, Zenit Polar and Vinegère)